-This user guide provides details about the CYW9RP155513-EVK Evaluation Kit and the instructions on its usage.
+This user guide provides details about the CYW9RPIWIFIBT-EVK Evaluation Kit and the instructions on its usage.

-- The [Kit operation](#) section describes the operation and usage of various features of the kit - The [Hardware](#) section describes the design details of the CYW9RPI55513-EVK hardware blocks
+- The [Kit operation](#) section describes the operation and usage of various features of the kit - The [Hardware](#) section describes the design details of the CYW9RPIWIFIBT-EVK hardware blocks

-Follow these steps to get started with the out-of-the-box experience of the CYW9RPI55513-EVK Kit.
-Before you start, ensure you have the following components:
+Perform the following steps to get started with the Out of Box experience of the CYW9RPIWIFIBT-EVK Kit.

-- PC with a Type-C USB port

-- USB-compatible mouse and keyboard

-- Monitor with an HDMI interface

-- Pre-flashed SD card present in the SD card slot (J17)

-1. Connect the dipole antennas to the M.2 radio card using the SMA to MHF4 coaxial cable assembly 2.
-Ensure the jumper and switch settings on the board are configured as shown in [Figure 2](#) and specified in [Table 3](#) to [Table 8](#) 3.
-Connect the USB-compatible mouse and keyboard to the USB ports (J3/J4) 4.
-Connect the HDMI-compatible monitor to the HDMI port (J8) and, optionally, connect an Ethernet cable to the RJ45 connector (J11) 5.
-Connect the kit to the PC via the USB Type-C port (J47) using the provided USB cable 6.
-Switch on the power switch (SW10) and check that the CM4 power LED (D14) and M.2 VBAT LED (D15) are lit, and the activity LED (D13) is blinking 7.
-Observe the booting logs on the monitor and follow the on-screen instructions to proceed
+1. Before you start, ensure that you have the following components: - PC with Type-C USB port - USB compatible mouse and keyboard - Monitor with HDMI interface - Pre-flashed SD card present in the SD card slot (J17) 2.
+Connect the dipole antenna to the SMA connectors on the baseboard and connect the antenna cable assembly to the UFL connectors (main and aux) on the M.2 radio card 3.
+Ensure that the jumper and switch settings on the board are configured as shown in [Figure 2](#) and specified in [Table 3](#) to [Table 8](#) 4.
+Connect the USB-compatible mouse and keyboard to the USB port (J3/J4) 5.
+Connect the HDMI compatible monitor to the HDMI port (J8) and Ethernet cable (optional) to the RJ45 connector (J11) 6.
+Connect the kit to the PC through the USB Type-C port (J47) using the USB cable provided 7.
+Switch on the power switch (SW10) and check for the CM4 power LED (D14), M.2 VBAT LED (D15) to glow and activity LED (D13) to blink 8.
+Observe the booting logs on the monitor and check for instructions on the screen to proceed

-Figure 4 Getting started with CYW9RPI55513-EVK
+Figure 4 Getting started with CYW9RPIWIFIBT-EVK